Vince A. Liaguno: Writing career

-iaguno began his professional writing career in the early 2000’s with an article profiling the life, career, and death of 80s pop singer, Laura Branigan, for Autograph Collector Magazine in May 2005.
+iaguno began his professional writing career in the early 2000s with an article profiling the life, career, and death of 80s pop singer, Laura Branigan, for Autograph Collector Magazine in May 2005.
 That led to his three-year tenure at the magazine as a feature writer of more than 20 interviews and profile pieces focused on celebrities from the realms of film, television, music, and literature.
 His subjects included Jamie Lee Curtis, Meg Tilly, Janet Leigh, Stephen King, Julianne Moore, Isabella Rossellini, Cyndi Lauper, Teri Nunn of Berlin, Martha Davis of The Motels, Johnathan Schaech, Michael Bergin, and Marcia Cross, among others.

 In 2006, Liaguno published his first novel, The Literary Six, through Outskirts Press.
 Conceived as an homage to the slasher films of his youth, the novel went on to win an IPPY Award (Silver) in the horror category and was named a finalist in ForeWord Magazine’s 2006 Book of the Year Awards in the Gay/Lesbian Fiction category.
 The novel garnered the interest of Daniel Farrands, director of Halloween 6: The Curse of Michael Myers, briefly in 2007.

 In 2007, Liaguno founded and launched Dark Scribe Press, a small press whose mission included publishing works of queer horror.
 The press published a total of five works—including works by Lee Thomas, Christopher Conlon, and Chad Helder—before folding quietly in 2012.
 Concurrently, he launched Dark Scribe Magazine, a virtual magazine committed to promoting “dark genre works” of horror, suspense, and thrillers from presses of all sizes, and remains its editor-in-chief.
 Since its inception, Liaguno has conducted more than three dozen interviews and more than 90 book reviews.

-Liaguno’s work as an anthologist began with the 2008 publication of Unspeakable Horror: From the Shadows of the Closet, an anthology of queer horror fiction co-edited with Chad Helder.
+Liaguno's work as an anthologist began with the 2008 publication of Unspeakable Horror: From the Shadows of the Closet, an anthology of queer horror fiction co-edited with Chad Helder.
 The collection, which featured original short stories by Lee Thomas, Jameson Currier, Sarah Langan, and Kealan Patrick Burke, and 14 other contributors, won the Bram Stoker Award® for Superior Achievement in an Anthology at the 2009 Bram Stoker Awards banquet in Burbank, California.
 Liaguno and Helder were both on hand to receive the award.
 Liaguno went on to edit Butcher Knives & Body Counts: Essays on the Formula', Frights and Fun of the Slasher Film (Dark Scribe Press, 2011); Unspeakable Horror 2: Abominations of Desire (Evil Jester Press, 2017), and Other Terrors: An Inclusive Anthology (William Morrow Paperbacks, 2022) with Rena Mason.
 The latter received starred reviews from Publishers Weekly, Kirkus, and Booklist and was named a finalist in the 2022 Shirley Jackson Awards in the Edited Anthology category.
 In June 2023, a third volume in the Unspeakable Horror series—this one subtitled Dark Rainbow Rising—was published by Crystal Lake Publishing.